Lemons and lemon essential oil have been used in Ayurvedic medicine to treat a wide spectrum of health conditions for at least 1,000 years.

 Studies show that lemon essential oil works as a natural antimicrobial agent because of two dominant compounds found in the oil, limonene and b-pinene.
 This makes lemon oil a powerful tool in cleaning and food protection.

-Lemon oil can be used to cleanse your home of harmful pathogens, like bacteria, fungi and other harmful pathogens.
+Lemon oil can be used to cleanse your home of harmful pathogens, like bacteria, fungi and others.
 Using lemon as a natural cleaning product also keeps your home free of conventional products that are made with dangerous chemicals.

 There’s a laundry list of lemon oil uses, which is why I think that it’s one of the top essential oils to keep in your home.
 Here are some of my favorites: